Silver Streak (bus): Fares

-Metro and Foothill Transit passengers can now ride either the Metro J Line or Foothill's Silver Streak using each other's pass between Downtown Los Angeles and El Monte Station.
+Metro and Foothill Transit passengers can ride either the Metro J Line or Foothill's Silver Streak using each other's pass between Downtown Los Angeles and El Monte station.
 The program is not eligible outside this range.
-The joint agreement range of the Silver 2 Silver bus program is only between El Monte Station and Downtown Los Angeles.
+The joint agreement range of the Silver 2 Silver bus program is only between Downtown Los Angeles and El Monte station.
 Effective July 2022, one-way fare is $1.75 for trips of any length, including transfers to Foothill Transit local lines.
 A discounted fare of $0.75 for seniors, the disabled, and Medicare card holders applies.